listyantidewi1/masak-apa-v2/design.md

     	"updated_at"	datetime DEFAULT CURRENT_TIMESTAMP,
     	PRIMARY KEY("id" AUTOINCREMENT)
     )
-`recipes` table: to store details of recipes
+`recipes` table: to store details of recipes.
+It's related to `origins` to define the origins of the recipes.

     CREATE TABLE "recipes" (
     	"id"	integer NOT NULL,